galaxyproject/training-material/topics/galaxy-project/tutorials/outputs/tutorial.md

 >
 {: .agenda}

-# 3. Project Deliverables
+# 3. Project outputs

-- Most visible parts of the project to researchers using Galaxy for analyses
-- Made possible by all the people and the resources
+Source code is the primary deliverable for the project, because most other project activities build on it.
+The most visible parts of the project for researchers are the free Galaxy services for training and analyses, made possible by all the people and the resources.

-- Downstream products of Galaxy are important but hard to quantify
+The downstream products of Galaxy are important but hard to quantify:
-    - Increased productivity in open science analysis
+    - increased research outputs from analyses in open science result from increased productivity for researchers.
+Access to efficient and reliable analysis methods for large, complex data resources will increase their use in research, in many scientific fields.
     - Improved trustworthiness of sharable, replicable computation for analyses.
-    - Scientific discovery

 ## Source code